 (i) The Secretary will arrange for Council elections to be held every year.
 Council members will be obliged to resign or present themselves for re-election every three years.
 Thus one third of the seats will be change each year.

-(ii) 19 Council members will be elected by the voting members every year.
+(ii) 19 Council members will be elected every year.

 (vi) The election date and candidates will be announced at least one month before the opening of the ballot.

-(vii) Candidates will be able to post their manefesto on the Society's web site, by providing a text of no more than 600 words to the Secretary.
-The Secretary will post all such manefestos on web site.
+(vii) Candidates will be able to post their manifesto on the Society's web site, by providing a text of no more than 600 words to the Secretary.
+The Secretary will post all such manifestos on web site.
 The order of placement will be random to avoid bias.

 2. No by-laws.